-In the 1960s, Chinese Wuxia stories were regarded as little more than pop entertainment.
-A cheap read for the literate.
-Or hours of thrilling audio entertainment i.e. storytelling on Rediffusion.
+In the 1960s, swashbuckling Chinese Wuxia stories were regarded as little more than pop entertainment.
+They were a cheap read for the literate, or hours of thrilling audio entertainment, i.e., storytelling on Rediffusion.

-Today, the literary worth of the genre is well-recognized and honored throughout Chinese communities.
+Today, the literary worth of the genre is well-recognized and honored throughout the Chinese-speaking world.
 While the golden age of Wuxia is long considered to be over, Chinese, Taiwanese, and Hong Kong producers continue to regularly release Wuxia drama series and movies.
-Many such productions subsequently enjoy high viewership.
+Many such productions still enjoy high viewership too.

 1. The Legend of the Condor Heroes (射鵰英雄傳 | Shediao Yingxiong Zhuan)

-At the same time, Guo Jing's ability to master a wide variety of superior martial arts in spite of his supposed dimness is also a metaphor for Jin Yong's staunch belief in perseverance and focus.
-Readers able to read between the lines will note that Guo Jing is far from stupid; in his youth, he was merely distracted when forced to learn too wide a variety of skills.
-The author would continue to emphasize his beliefs in this area, and his overall approach to learning, in many other works.
+At the same time, Guo Jing's ability to master a wide variety of superior martial arts despite his supposed dimness is an allegory for Jin Yong's staunch belief in perseverance and focus.
+Readers able to read between the lines will note that Guo Jing is far from stupid; in his youth, he was merely distracted when forced to learn too wide an array of skills.

 2. Demi-Gods and Semi-Devils (天龍八部 | Tianlong Babu)